jayroxis/qres/README.md

 # Quadratic Residual Networks

-Quadratic Residual Networks:  A New Class of Neural Networks forSolving Forward and Inverse Problems in Physics Involving PDEs
+Quadratic Residual Networks:  A New Class of Neural Networks for Solving Forward and Inverse Problems in Physics Involving PDEs

 ![1](./doc/QRes.png)